chrislo27/RhythmHeavenRemixEditor/docs/README.md

 Holding **`LEFT CLICK`** (not on a selected entity) will start a selection.<br/>
 You can hold **`SHIFT`** to make it additive (i.e.: you can add to a pre-existing selection).
-Starting in `v3.1.0`, holding **`CONTROL`** will make it an inverted selection.<br>
+Starting in `v3.1.0`, holding **`CONTROL`** will make it an inverted/XOR selection.<br>
 **`RIGHT CLICK`** will cancel the selection.

 ![Dragging](readme/selectionTool.png)